Skip to main content

 Other files

-When other data file types such as Excel files are selected, their Details display in a new page as the default view.
+When other data file types such as CSV or Excel files are selected, their Details display in a new page as the default view, but the Data, Chart, and Statistics tabs are not available.

 Other file details